 Frequently Asked Questions

-Is a follow on offering good or bad?
+Is a follow on public offering good or bad?

 An IPO is an initial public offering, while an FPO is a follow-on public offering.